arturoherrero/arturoherrero.com/pages/games.md

 ---
 layout: default
 title: Games
-description: The complete list of all games that I've played in my life.
+description: This is the complete list of all the games I've played.
 permalink: /games/
 ---

 ## {{ page.title }}

 I'm a casual gamer.
-This is the list of the games that I've played in my life.
+This is the list of all the games I've played.

 ### 2024
 1. Star Wars Jedi: Fallen Order. *PS4*